 What Is Dry Mouth?

-When your glands don't produce enough saliva to keep your mouth comfortably moistened, you may have xerostomia, more simply known as dry mouth.
+If your glands don't produce enough saliva to keep your mouth comfortably moistened, you may have xerostomia, more simply known as dry mouth.
 Everyone experiences dry mouth occasionally, especially when extremely nervous or stressed.
 But many people experience dry mouth frequently due to medication side effects or more serious complications that interfere with saliva production.
-Symptoms of dry mouth include difficulty chewing, changes in taste, a burning sensation throughout the mouth, mouth sores and cracked lips.
+Symptoms of dry mouth include difficulty chewing, changes in taste, a burning sensation throughout the mouth, mouth sores, and cracked lips.

 Other Conditions That Affect Saliva Production

 See your doctor if you are concerned about a salivary gland infection or another condition affecting your body's ability to produce saliva.
-Remember a wet mouth is a healthy mouth, and salivary glands are the key.
+Remember: a wet mouth is a healthy mouth, and salivary glands are the key.